eclipse-vertx/vert.x/README.md

 * Vert.x can be embedded in your existing Java applications.

-**Please see the [website](http://vertx.io/) for full documentation and information on vert.x, which includes [project information](http://vertx.io/community.html)**
+**Please see the [Vert.x 2.x website](http://vertx.io/) for full documentation and information on Vert.x 2.x, which includes [project information](http://vertx.io/community.html)**

 **This is the GitHub repository for the main Vert.x main project which is an Eclipse project.
-For any other parts of Vert.x projects that aren't in Eclipse please look at the [vert-x organisation](https://github.com/vert-x/) on GitHub**
+For any other parts of Vert.x 2.x projects that aren't in Eclipse please look at the [vert-x organisation](https://github.com/vert-x/) or for Vert.x 3.x projects please look at [vert-x3 organisation](https://github.com/vert-x3/)**

 **Please use [Eclipse Bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Vertx) for any issues relating to the Vert.x main project (this project)**